 Project Managers vs Program Managers: How They Work Together to a Successful Capital Project

 The relationship between project and program management in capital projects is characterized by a dynamic interplay of strategic oversight and tactical execution.
-Effective communication and collaboration between program and project managers are crucial for maintaining alignment between individual project outputs and the broader strategic goals of the program/portfolio.
+Effective communication and collaboration between program and project managers are crucial for maintaining alignment between individual project outputs and the broader strategic goals of the program and portfolio.

 This synergy maximizes the value and strategic benefits of capital projects.
 Program managers focus on delivering strategic benefits and value at the organizational level, while project managers ensure their projects meet specific objectives within set constraints.